hluk/CopyQ/docs/basic-usage.rst

 First Start
 -----------

-To start the CopyQ double-click the program icon or run command ``copyq``.
+To start CopyQ, double-click the program icon or run command ``copyq``.
-This starts graphical interface which can be accessed from tray.
+This starts the graphical interface which can be accessed from the tray.
 Click the tray icon to show application window or right-click the tray icon and select "Show/Hide" or run ``copyq show`` command.

 The central element in the application window is **list with clipboard history**.
 By default the application **stores any new clipboard content** in the list.